tahminarasoli/TodoList-timer/project-planning/development-strategy.md

 ---

-### The team will debug the app
+### Extra development tasks for developers

-- _As a developer I want to be test the app and fix the error we will find_
+- _test the app and fix the errors._

 - _check the consistency of HTML/CSS and JavaScript_

 ---

-### A user will create unit-tests for the application

-- _As a developer, I want to implement unit tests_
+- _implement unit tests._

-- _write unit-tests in JavaScript_
+- _write unit-tests in JavaScript._

 ---

-### A user will implement the logger function for the application

-- _As a developer, I want to log all the most important objects and functions used_
+- _log all the most important objects and functions used._

-- _mplement the logger function provided_
+- _implement the logger function provided._